MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/New-MgSecurityLabelFilePlanReference.md

 # New-MgSecurityLabelFilePlanReference

 ## SYNOPSIS
-Create new navigation property to filePlanReferences for security
+Create a new filePlanReferenceTemplate object.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaSecurityLabelFilePlanReference](/powershell/module/Microsoft.Graph.Beta.Security/New-MgBetaSecurityLabelFilePlanReference?view=graph-powershell-beta)

 ## SYNTAX